DO 道, Waza 技

 • “The circle symbolizes the spirit of harmony, the triangle symbolizes the spirit of progress, and the square symbolizes the spirit of solidity.”

 • “The square is a symbol of stability and a solid foundation.
 It represents the earth, which is firm, solid, and dependable.
 This is why we use a square stance in Aikido, to ensure a strong foundation for our movements.
-But we must remember that the square is not complete without the circle.
+But we must remember that the square is incomplete without the circle.
 It is the circle that gives life and movement to the square, just as our spirit gives life and movement to our techniques.”

 Author’s Note: We appreciate your readership!
 This article serves as a preliminary introduction to the subject matter.
 While we aim for accuracy, we cannot guarantee the content’s precision and it may contain elements of speculation.
 We strongly advise you to pursue additional research if this topic piques your interest.
 Begin your AikidoDiscovery adventure! 🙂